Magic-Abracadabra/AI-Chinese-Scripting-Language/README.md

 (Control Group of My Future Paper, without Task Planning, Exceptional Handling, and fully based on LLMs)

-This is a _quick start_ of one Chinese Scripting Language powered by AI.
+This is a _quick test_ of one Chinese Scripting Language powered by AI.
 You can use it to open any text file. **No illegal use is allowed!** Free for commercial and academic applications.

 https://github.com/user-attachments/assets/bc2443c3-6c1a-4c2b-a5ec-f80643408bfd